Home » Posts tagged 'new paper'

 Tag Archives: new paper

 I am pleased to announce that our poster and extended abstract entitled, “Poster: Towards safe refactoring for intelligent parallelization of Java 8 streams” has been accepted at the International Conference on Software Engineering 2018!
 The extended abstract will appear in the conference proceedings companion, and the poster will be presented later this year in Gothenburg, Sweden.
-It is the first author’s, Yiming Tang, a first-year PhD student at the CUNY Graduate Center, first publication while at CUNY.
+It is the first author’s, Yiming Tang, my first-year PhD student at the CUNY Graduate Center, first publication while at CUNY.
 Congrats, Yiming!

 I am pleased to announce that our paper entitled, “Proactive empirical assessment of new language feature adoption via automated refactoring: The case of Java 8 default methods,” has been accepted at the 2018 International Conference on the Art, Science, and Engineering of Programming (‹Programming› 2018)!
 The conference will take place in Nice, France later this year. (more…)